chestNutLsj/senjl-quartz-space/content/1-Theory/1-ProgramLanguage/Python/Code_Review/Profile/Profile-Get-Started.md

      1    0.000    0.000    0.000    0.000 _parser.py:435(_parse_sub)
 ```

-The first line indicates that 214 calls were monitored.
-Of those calls, 207 were _primitive_, meaning that the call was not induced via recursion.
-The next line: `Ordered by: cumulative time` indicates the output is sorted by the `cumtime` values.
+- The first line indicates that 214 calls were monitored.
+Of those calls, 207 were _primitive_, meaning that **the call was not induced via recursion**.
+- The next line: `Ordered by: cumulative time` indicates the output is sorted by the `cumtime` values.
 The column headings include:

-ncalls

-for the number of calls.
+	- `ncalls`: for the number of calls.

-tottime

-for the total time spent in the given function (and excluding time made in calls to sub-functions)
+	- `tottime`: for the total time spent in the given function (and excluding time made in calls to sub-functions)

-percall

-is the quotient of `tottime` divided by `ncalls`
+	- `percall`: is the quotient of ` tottime ` divided by ` ncalls `

-cumtime

-is the cumulative time spent in this and all subfunctions (from invocation till exit).
+	- `cumtime`: is the cumulative time spent in this and all subfunctions (from invocation till exit).
 This figure is accurate _even_ for recursive functions.

-percall

-is the quotient of `cumtime` divided by primitive calls
+	- `percall`: is the quotient of ` cumtime ` divided by primitive calls

-filename: lineno (function)

-provides the respective data of each function
+	- `filename`: lineno (function): provides the respective data of each function

-When there are two numbers in the first column (for example `3/1`), it means that the function recursed.
+When there are two numbers in the first column (for example `3/1`), it means that the **function recursed**.
 The second value is the number of primitive calls and the former is the total number of calls.
 Note that when the function does not recurse, these two values are the same, and only the single figure is printed.

+### Persistant Results

 Instead of printing the output at the end of the profile run, you can save the results to a file by specifying a filename to the `run ()` function:
+> 可以通过为 `run()` 函数指定文件名，将 profile 的结果保存到对应文件中，而不是在运行结束时打印输出。

 ```
 import cProfile